 - Fast storage disk (e.g. SSD).

-- NFS v3 or v4 shared storage disk, accessible by all the services within the same cluster (i.e. loader and analytic services).
-The shared disk will be used to store data files (if applicable), parquet files, and snapshot files used by the system.
-This is not required if you are installing Incorta on a single server (for example, on your laptop).
+- Shared storage disk, accessible by all the services within the same cluster (i.e. loader and analytic services) - The shared disk will be used to store data files (if applicable), parquet files, and snapshot files used by the system.

 Incorta Analytics requires one of the following RDBMS for metadata: